SolaceProducts/pubsubplus-aws-service-integration/README.md

 This system allows for data retrieval in the reverse direction as well as ability to delete data in AWS.

 The advantage of this design is that movement of data from open messaging protocol up to the AWS APIGateway happens all within the Solace Message Broker, no added bridges, gateways, or 3rd party pluggins are required.
-So this data is treated with the same priority, reliability and performance as all Solace enterprise messaging.
+So, this data is treated with the same priority, reliability and performance as all Solace enterprise messaging.

 ### Detailed Topology Example
 ![Detailed Architecture](images/DetailedArch.png)